-All entries shall be a member of the object class top and at least one other object class.
+All entries shall be a member of the object class top and at least one other structural object class.

-8.3.1 Abstract Object Classes
+8.3.1 Abstract object class

 An abstract object class is mainly used to derive other object classes, providing the common characteristics of such object classes.
 An entry shall not belong only to abstract object classes.